choptastic/sql_bridge/README.markdown

 #### Insert or Update Determination

-There are some helper functions in SigmaSQL that will attempt to determine if we're updating or inserting a new one.
+There are some helper functions in SQL_Bridge that will attempt to determine if we're updating or inserting a new one.
 The basic rule is this: If the key field specified has a value of `0` or `undefined`, it will be an insert, assuming the database will do the auto increment for us.
 If it's anything else,